 oil on canvas . life-size (12.25" x 2.75" each) .
 2018 - 2019

-Instead of painting one giant canvas, I painted each brick on its own separate canvas and then arranged them all to fit together.
+Instead of painting one giant canvas, each brick is painted on its own separate canvas and then arranged to fit all together.
 Because of this, the shape and configuration of this piece will never be the same each time it is set up.
-Traditionally, paintings have a constant, stable quality- the scene will not have changed when you go back to look at a Titian, a Watteau or a Pollock- but when you use multiple paintings to create one scene the rules of painting change.
+Traditionally, paintings have a constant, stable quality- the scene will not have changed when going back to look at a Titian, a Watteau or a Pollock- but when multiple paintings are used to create one scene, the function of painting changes.

 These paintings are not meant to be walked on.